-We note that the financial implications of this bill have not been disclosed by the Government and in fact have been marked 'not for publication' in the bill's Explanatory Memorandum.
+We note that the financial implications of this bill have not been disclosed by the Government, although media reports indicate that the trial's cost is \$5.6m.5

 The costs of the proposed testing followed by expert medical assessments will be very significant for a poorly targeted program.
-There is international evidence of low cost-effectiveness of drug testing (see the RACP submission).
+There is international evidence of low cost-effectiveness of drug testing.
 As an example, in 2015 the NZ government spent NZD\$1m testing 8,001 people, with only 22 testing positive (0.27%).